mdolab/MACH-Aero/installInstructions/installFromScratch.rst

 Then, during compilation of the code, you would do something like

 .. code-block:: bash

     make -f Makefile_CS PETSC_ARCH=$PETSC_ARCH_COMPLEX

-that way the compiled code refers to the correct PETSc architecture.
+This ensures that the compiled code refers to the correct PETSc architecture.
 You can then proceed to the normal pip installation as usual.